ritikakhandelwal-17/Dashboard/README.md

-# ritikakhandelwal-17.github.io
+# Dashboard
-The Webpage can be viewed at https://ritikakhandelwal-17.github.io/

-It is a Dashbord showing progess and study analysis of a student
+The Webpage can be viewed at https://ritikakhandelwal-17.github.io/Dashboard/ It is a Dashbord showing progess and study analysis of a student

 The data is hardcoded as of now for further usage data from APIs can be used.